-Through October 30, 2018, the base management fee is calculated at an annual rate of 2.00% of the Company's gross assets (less cash and cash equivalents) including any assets acquired with the proceeds of leverage.
-From and after October 31, 2018, the first date on which the reduced asset coverage requirements in Section 61(a)(2) of the 1940 Act apply to the Company, the base management fee was and will be calculated at an annual rate of 2.00% of the Company's gross assets (less cash and cash equivalents) including any assets acquired with the proceeds of leverage; provided, that, to the extent the Company's gross assets (less cash and cash equivalents) exceed \$250 million, the base management fee on the amount of such excess over \$250 million will be calculated at an annual rate of 1.60% of the Company's gross assets (less cash and cash equivalents) including any assets acquired with the proceeds of leverage.
+Through October 30, 2018, the base management fee was calculated at an annual rate of 2.00% of the Company's gross assets (less cash and cash equivalents) including any assets acquired with the proceeds of leverage.
+From and after October 31, 2018, the first date on which the reduced asset coverage requirements in Section 61(a)(2) of the 1940 Act applied to the Company, the base management fee was and will be calculated at an annual rate of 2.00% of the Company's gross assets (less cash and cash equivalents) including any assets acquired with the proceeds of leverage; provided, that, to the extent the Company's gross assets (less cash and cash equivalents) exceed \$250 million, the base management fee on the amount of such excess over \$250 million will be calculated at an annual rate of 1.60% of the Company's gross assets (less cash and cash equivalents) including any assets acquired with the proceeds of leverage.
 The base management fee is payable monthly in arrears and is prorated for any partial month.

-The base management fee payable at December 31, 2018 and 2017 was \$0.4 million.
-The base management fee expense was \$4.6 million, \$3.8 million and \$4.7 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+The base management fee payable at December 31, 2020 and 2019 was \$0.6 million and \$0.5 million, respectively.
+The base management fee expense was \$6.5 million, \$5.6 million and \$4.6 million for the years ended December 31, 2020, 2019 and 2018, respectively.